 Browning A-Bolt Rifle Shooting & Performance Review

-When shooting the A-Bolt, you’ll note how quickly it shoulders and how light it feels.
+When shooting the shotgun, you’ll note how quickly it shoulders and how light it feels.
 Since these Brownings handle so well and shoot impeccably, they are the perfect hunting rifle for nearly all types of American game.
 In fact, with an effective firing range of nearly 1000 meters, you’d be hard bent to find a better hunting rifle for this price.
 Nearly every component in this gun was hand-crafted for accuracy.
 The BOSS System, precision barrel, and smooth trigger all provide the shooter with a clean shot every time.

 The chrome-plated, screw-adjustable trigger sear provides a crisper trigger pull and a cocking indicator located at the back end of the bolt offers visual firing pin status.
 All in all, the A-Bolts are truly remarkable hunting rifles with unmatched accuracy, great ergonomics, and quality components.

 I’ve said it before and I’ll say it again –one of the most underrated factors in a gun’s performance is its magazine/feeding system.
 I’ve been a huge fan of the Browning mags ever since I was a kid when I would shoot tin cans with my SA-22 (read our Browning SA-22 review).
 The A-Bolt feeds effortlessly due to its unique cartridge depressor that remains in position (independent of the bolt rotation) as the bolt slides over the cartridges in the magazine.
 Browning provided the A-Bolts with a detachable box mag with a hinged floor plate which won’t disappoint.
 I’ve always recommended buying an extra mag or two to keep on you while in the field, and these mags can be found easily online.